Sadhvi Sharma

 Web Experience — Paven Launched May 2022

-Of all Deloitte coaching sessions booked directly through Paven
+Of all Deloitte financial coaching sessions now booked directly through Paven — a core engagement KPI.

 $7–8M